Top of the page

 Hives are raised, red, itchy patches of skin.
-They are also called wheals or welts.
 They usually have red borders and pale centres.
-Hives range in size from ½ centimetre to 7 centimetres or more across.
+Hives range in size from ½ centimetre to 8 centimetres (¼ inch to 3 inches) or more across.
 They may seem to move from place to place on the skin.
 Several hives may form a large area of raised, red skin.

 Call 911 anytime you think you may need emergency care.
 For example, call if: